Larry Stutts

 Larry Collins Stutts (born May 1954) is a member of the Alabama Senate.
 He represents the 6th district, which includes Colbert, Franklin, and part of Limestone counties.
 He was first elected in 2014, beating incumbent Roger Bedford Jr.

 Biography

 Before entering politics, Stutts graduated veterinary school in 1979 and moved to Columbus, Georgia to practice.
 He soon moved back to his hometown of Cherokee, Alabama.
 He later graduated from the College of Medicine at the University of South Alabama and began to practice obstetrics and gynecology.
-He has delivered over ten thousand babies.
+According to his official website, he has delivered over ten thousand babies.

+In 2015, Stutts sponsored a "maternity stay" bill in the Alabama Senate that would repeal a law inspired by the 1998 death of one of his patients, only to renege after public backlash & several articles being published exposing his connection to the law.
+He was never found criminally or civilly liable for her death, but settled with the family of the deceased outside of court.

 Political career

 Stutts, a Republican, campaigned against incumbent Senator Roger Bedford, a Democrat, on a platform to repeal "Obamacare-style" regulations in Alabama.
 Following a recount, Stutts won by a margin of about 70 votes.